-The data were collected at McDonald Observatory with the 2.1m Otto Struve telescope using the Imaging Grism Polarimeter (IGP) (Trammell 1994).
+The data were collected at McDonald Observatory with the 2.1m Otto Struve telescope using the Imaging Grism Polarimeter (IGP; Trammell 1994).
 Targets were selected from the Uppsala General Catalogue (UGC).
-They needed to fit within the $\sim 1'$ diameter field of view (FOV) and to be brighter than 16th magnitude (Nilson 1973).
-Selected galaxies were located $> 20^{\circ}$ off the galactic plane (with one accidental exception) and had low levels of dust extinction $E(B-V) \lesssim 0.1$, to minimize Milky Way foreground polarization (Burstein & Heiles 1982; Schlegel et al. 1998).
-There was a preference for galaxies with a star $\sim 0.5'$ away, close enough to be within the FOV and far enough to not intermingle with the galaxy.
-The information used for target selection came from NASA's Extragalactic Database (NED) and the Uppsala General Catalogue (UGC).
+They needed to fit within the $\sim 1'$ diameter field of view (FOV) and to be brighter than the 16th magnitude (Nilson 1973).
+Selected galaxies were located >20° off the galactic plane (with one accidental exception) and had low levels of dust extinction $E(B - V) \lesssim 0.1$, to minimize MW foreground polarization (Burstein & Heiles 1982; Schlegel et al. 1998).
+There was a preference for galaxies with a star ~ 0.5 away, close enough to be within the FOV and far enough to not intermingle with the galaxy.
+The information used for target selection came from NASA's Extragalactic Database (NED) and the UGC.
 A range of morphological types and inclination angles was chosen.
-Due to the size and brightness constraints, there was a selection bias towards S0 and Sa type galaxies (de Vaucouleurs et al. 1991).
+Due to the size and brightness constraints, there was a selection bias toward S0 and Sa type galaxies (de Vaucouleurs et al. 1991).
 All of the target galaxies are thought to be isolated with the exception of a few known to be galaxy pairs.

-We conducted imaging polarimetry in the B-band over two observing runs, November 2008 and December 2009.
-For each galaxy, exposures were taken with the optical axis oriented to 0°, 45°, 22.5°, and 67.5° with respect to North, calibrated with the polarized standard stars' published polarization angles.
+We conducted imaging polarimetry in the B band over two observing runs, 2008 November and 2009 December.
+For each galaxy, exposures were taken with the optical axis oriented to 0° , 45° , 22° 5, and 67° 5 with respect to north, calibrated with the polarized standard stars' published polarization angles.
 Exposure times ranged from 100 s to 200 s depending on the surface brightness of the galaxy, and each galaxy was imaged two or three times per orientation.

 Standard stars from Schmidt et al. (1992) and Turnshek et al. (1990) were observed throughout the observing runs.
 During the first observing run only three unpolarized standard stars and two polarized stars could be used for data analysis.
-(HD 251204 is a known variable according to Amirkhanyan (2006); Weitenbeck (1999); Ogle et al. (1999)) For the second observing run, seven unpolarized and eight polarized standard stars were observed, two each per night with the exception of 19 December 2009 where we had observations of only one unpolarized standard.
+(HD 251204 is a known variable according to Amirkhanyan (2006), Weitenbeck (1999), and Ogle et al. (1999).)
+For the second observing run, seven unpolarized and eight polarized standard stars were observed, two each per night with the exception of 2009 December 19 where we had observations of only one unpolarized standard.

 All the images were bias corrected using IRAF, and the rest of the analysis, including flat fielding, was done with IDL.
-The signal-to-noise ratios of the pixel with the highest counts in the reduced images were ~ 100 .
+The signal-to-noise ratios of the pixel with the highest counts in the reduced images were ~100.
 In the IGP, there is a polarizing calcite beam splitter, so each exposure produced two images of an object in orthogonal polarization states, hereafter called top and bottom.
 After imaging at each of four different orientation angles an object had eight associated images.
-Images of the same galaxy with the same waveplate position angle were stacked by aligning the centers of the object.
+Images of the same galaxy with the same wave plate position angle were stacked by aligning the centers of the object.

-The flux from the objects was multiplied by a 2-D Gaussian weight function G that allowed us to more heavily weight the data from the bright center of the galaxies compared to the faint edges where the signal to noise was low (Rhodes et al. 2000).
+The flux from the objects was multiplied by a twodimensional Gaussian weight function G that allowed us to more heavily weight the data from the bright center of the galaxies compared to the faint edges where the signal to noise was low (Rhodes et al. 2000):

-$$G = \frac{1}{2\pi\sigma_G^2} \exp\left[-\frac{1}{2\sigma_G^2} \left((x - x_0)^2 + (y - y_0)^2\right)\right]. \tag{1}$$
+$$G = \frac{1}{2\pi\sigma_G^2} \exp\left[-\frac{1}{2\sigma_G^2}((x - x_0)^2 + (y - y_0)^2)\right].$$ (1)